hilbert-space/pronounce/README.md

 * save the service,
 * open System Preferences,
 * go to Keyboard → Shortcuts → Services, and
-* look for your service and add a shortcut.
+* look for your service and add a shortcut, for instance, ⌃⌘P.

 [folkets]: http://folkets-lexikon.csc.kth.se/folkets/folkets.html